emberjs/guides/source/getting-started/routes-and-templates.md

-To demonstrate the basic setup and processing of an Ember application, the next few lessons are going to walkthrough building a very simple application for a property rental site called Super Rentals.
+To demonstrate the basic setup and processing of an Ember application, the next few lessons are going to walk through building an Ember application for a property rental site called Super Rentals.
 It will start with just a homepage, an about page and a contact page.
 Let's take a look at the application from the user perspective before we get started.

 ![super rentals homepage screenshot](../../images/routes-and-templates/ember-super-rentals-index.png)

 We arrive at the home page which shows a list of rentals.
 From here, we will be able to navigate to an about page and a contact page.

-We already have the new app called super-rentals created.
+We already have the new app called `super-rentals` created.
 Before we start building the three pages for our app, we are going to clear out the contents of the `app/templates/application.hbs` file and only leave the {{outlet}} code in place.
 We'll talk more about the role of the `application.hbs` file after our site has a few pages.

 Now, let's start with building our "about" page.
 Remember, when the URL path `/about` is loaded, the router will map the URL to the route handler of the same name, _about.js_.
 The route handler then loads a template.

 ## An About Route

-If we run `ember help generate`, we can see a variety of tools come with Ember for automatically generating files for various Ember resources.
-We'll use the route generator to build our `about` route.
+If we run `ember help generate`, we can see a variety of tools that come with Ember for automatically generating files for various Ember resources.
+We'll use the route generator to start our `about` route.

 ```shell
 ember generate route about